carllosnc/vw/docs/vw_box.md

 # VWBox

-The `VWBox` class is a simple container with a blur effect in a Flutter application.
+The `VWBox` is a custom widget that allows you to create a box with a background image, gradient, blur effect, and shadow.
+It is a very flexible widget that can be used to create a variety of UI components.

 ## Features